 An equatorial mount is a type of mount used for telescopes and sometimes cameras that allows the instrument to move in a way that follows the rotation of the Earth along a single axis, or right ascension, with the telescope’s right ascension axis pivoting east-west.
 An equatorial mount will track objects with a simple “clock drive,” which spins the entire right ascension axis once over a 24-hour period, or simply by turning a fine-adjustment knob to move the telescope westward across the sky.
 The other axis, declination, adjusts pointing in the north-south direction.

-On the other hand, an altitude-azimuth mount is a type of mount that allows an instrument to move in two axes: altitude (up and down) and azimuth (left and right).
-This type of mount is simpler than an equatorial mount but requires constant adjustment in both directions, which must vary depending on where the telescope is pointed.
+An altitude-azimuth mount, on the other hand, is a type of mount that allows an instrument to move in two axes: altitude (up and down) and azimuth (left and right).
+This type of mount is simpler than an equatorial mount but requires constant adjustment in both directions, which must be varied depending on where the telescope is pointed.
 As such, alt-azimuth mounts can only track the sky if they have a computerized pointing system.

-Even with motorized tracking, however, it is hard to use alt-azimuth mounts for long-exposure astrophotography because the target object will appear to flip on its side as the telescope moves, and it is harder to make automatic guiding adjustments for accurate tracking.
-Alt-azimuth mounts are generally used in conjunction with special tools like derotators for long-exposure astrophotography with very large telescopes of 16” or larger aperture, where an equatorial mount would simply be too difficult to construct or house, and a derotator and other expensive measures are a better solution.
+Even with motorized tracking, however, alt-azimuth mounts are difficult to use for long-exposure astrophotography as the target object will appear to flip on its side as the telescope tracks, and making automatic guiding adjustments for tracking accuracy is more difficult.
+Alt-azimuth mounts are generally used in conjunction with special tools like derotators for long-exposure astrophotography with very large telescopes of 16” or larger aperture where an equatorial mount would simply be too difficult to construct or house, and a derotator and other expensive measures are a better solution.

 Alt-Azimuth Mount Types